pibuxd/pibuxd/README.md

 ## Hi I'm PiBu

-- I'm working on algorithms
+- I'm mostly working on algorithms
 - I'm creating Python and Go projects
+- I really like to challenge myself in C
+-
 - 📫 How to reach me:
 - - mail: bublikpiotr@gmail.com
 - - Discord: Bobik#4810